The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 The IRS has set out two tests for an expat’s tax home being broad, and expats need to meet just one to be able to claim the Foreign Earned Income Exclusion.
 The first of these two tests is called the Physical Presence Test.

-The Physical Presence Test requires expats to prove that they spent at least 330 complete days outside the US in a 365 day period that coincides with the tax year.
+The Physical Presence Test requires expats to prove that they were physically present for at least 330 full days outside the US in a 12 month period that coincides with the tax year.
 Expats normally claim for the exact calendar year (i.e. the tax year), however expats who moved abroad mid-year, or who moved back to the US mid-year, can claim just for the period when they lived abroad so long as they were abroad for at least 330 days after they moved abroad (assuming that they moved abroad mid-year, or before, if they moved back to the US mid-year).

 The second of the two IRS tax home tests is known as the Bona Fide Residence Test.
 The Bona Fide Residence Test requires expats to prove that they are a permanent resident in a foreign country.
 This might be by having a permanent residency visa, or by paying foreign income taxes based in their country of residence, or through proof of housing rental or ownership along with utility bills in the expat’s name.